Simulation and Clinical Lab Education Coordinator

 Applications close: Eastern Standard Time

-The part-time Simulation and Clinical Lab Education Coordinator is responsible for coordinating the design, implementation, evaluation, and revision of all simulation and clinical lab activities using evidence-based practice standards, course outcomes and curriculum benchmarks.
+The Simulation and Clinical Lab Education Coordinator is responsible for coordinating the design, implementation, evaluation, and revision of all simulation and clinical lab activities using evidence-based practice standards, course outcomes and curriculum benchmarks.
 Using a variety of teaching methods, equipment, and advanced technology, the Coordinator will establish a lab learning environment that mimics the clinical setting and fosters active learning, critical thinking, effective communication and the confidence and competence requisite for the provisions of safe and high-quality patient care.

 Examples of Duties: